xoolive/traffic/docs/user_guide/gui.rst

 .. image:: images/gui_openstreetmap.png
    :scale: 25 %
-   :alt: Live recording with Openstreetmap contours
+   :alt: Live recording with OpenStreetMap contours
    :align: center

 This also work with airports: enter the ICAO or IATA code in the *Area* field